MilanCurinckx/Soup.OrderSystem/ReadMe.md

 I've also discovered that my most productive hours are apparently from 23:00 to 04:00.
 Which definitely isn't healthy but I once again fit the stereotype I guess.
 OH I still need to put comments on all my controller methods as well.
 And do the CRUD for Orders, thankfully that shouldn't take too long anyway.

+*11/06*
+Final update for this project (at least I hope) Couldn't get the Crud or Dashboard done, because I underestimated how much time goes into a powerpoint.
+Oh well.
+I added all the things I didn't get done to a slide on the powerpoint, all in all not too bad.
+For anyone reading this I'll add the unfinished items here as well:

+Api:
+- missing one or two methods that I had to add after making the UI (which is poor planning on my end I will admit)
+- There's no login on API yet
+- I haven't tested the API as much as I would've liked to.
+I don't know if the input validation on that thing is good enough yet.

+UI:
+- Dashboard is missing
+- UI just doesn't look great in general, needs css to make it look not like this.
+- There's no check out for the shopping cart yet
+- Admin can't update any orders yet, I've made the code for deleting an order but something was breaking while I was testing it out so I put it in comment for now.
+- I didn't test create order in Admin so I don't know if that one actually works.
+- There's no way to create an Admin if you delete all of them.
+- Some admin functions will break if you delete the admin customer with id "k1".
+- You can only delete stock actions by delete an order or remove the item from your cart.
+- Admins can reserve stock actions when creating a stock action.

+All in all, I'm surprised by how much work I still got done in the little time I had remaining.
+I got a mostly functional UI and figured out how to do the login system successfully.
+Figured out how to do the shopping cart as well!.
+I'm aware that there's a bunch of code that requires cleaning up, but that would take time that I do not have at the moment.
+Same goes for the unit tests, I'm pretty sure at least some of them will break.
+Same for api.
+Just need to add boot instructions & export the database along with the powerpoint and we're good.